kalkafox/minecraft-lod-mod/Readme.txt

 Step 1: open a command line in the project folder

-Step 2: run the command: "./gradlew setupDecompWorkspace"
+Step 2: run the command: "./gradlew genEclipseRuns"

 Step 3: run the command: "./gradlew eclipse"